 Image-to-video on a portrait fails the same way every time: the face drifts.
 Each frame is a fresh generation, so any high-motion prompt gives the model permission to redraw the identity.
-The fix is to ask for the smallest plausible motion — a breath, a blink, a 20° eye shift — and keep the clip short (≤4 seconds).
-The prompts below enforce that floor.
+The fix is to ask for the smallest plausible motion (a breath, a blink, a 20-degree eye shift) and keep the clip short, 2 to 4 seconds.
+The prompts below enforce that floor, with model-specific notes current as of June 2026.

 Best for